-With so many banks and lending institutions out there, wouldn’t it be nice if you can easily know which one offers the best mortgage interest rates or home loan rates?
+With so many banks and lending institutions out there, wouldn’t it be nice if you can easily know which one offers the best home loans in the Philippines?

 Actually, this has been a challenge for me as I am often asked which bank has the cheapest mortgage rates (and whether it is better to get a loan from a bank or Pag-IBIG) and honestly, I couldn’t give a straight answer, and I would either just mention the banks I know, or I would end up guessing.
 That is, until now!

-After much research and effort to compile the latest information available, we finally have our very own mortgage and home loan interest rates comparison chart which aims to compare all available home loan and mortgage rates here in the Philippines (this is a work in progress… more on this later), including Pag-IBIG and other lending institutions (coming soon).
+After much research and effort to compile the latest information available, we finally have our very own mortgage and home loans in the Philippines with interest rates comparison chart which aims to compare all available home loan and mortgage rates here in the Philippines (this is a work in progress… more on this later), including Pag-IBIG and other lending institutions (coming soon).

 If you want to know where to get the cheapest mortgage rates and lowest home loan rates, just click on the “Lowest Interest Rate” column header below to sort from the lowest to the highest.